-The HearApp helps people with listening challenges learn to hear better.
+The HearApp helps people that are hearing impaired.
 It’s the perfect exercise plan for children and adults with hearing loss looking to achieve optimal hearing.
 Rooted in research and praised by users and audiologists, the app is fun, effective, affordable and easy to use—at home or in clinic.

 Training significantly improves phoneme perception test scores